Build Your Own tr Tool.

 Going Further

-If you want to take this Coding Challenge further, go ahead and implement the remaining functionality of tr.
+If you want to take this Coding Challenge further, go ahead and implement the remaining functionality of tr

 Help Others by Sharing Your Solutions!

 If you think your solution is an example other developers can learn from please share it, put it on GitHub, GitLab or elsewhere.
-Then let me know - ping me a message on the Discord Server or in the Coding Challenges Sub Reddit, via Twitter or LinkedIn or just post about it there and tag me.
+Then let me know - ping me a message on the Discord Server, via Twitter or LinkedIn or just post about it there and tag me.
+Alternately please add a link to it in the Coding Challenges Shared Solutions Github repo.

 Get The Challenges By Email